pgilad/leasot/README.md

 `TODO: add some info`

-- Spaces are optional
+- Spaces are optional.
-- Colon is optional
+- Colon is optional.
-- Must be in a comment (line or block) in its' own line (`some code(); //TODO: do something` is not supported)
+- Must be in a comment (line or block) in its' own line (`some code(); //TODO: do something` is not supported).
+- Can be prefixed with a @ (i.e @TODO).
-- Spaces are trimmed from comment text
+- Spaces are trimmed around comment text.
-- Supported types are `TODO` and `FIXME` - case insensitive
+- Supported types are `TODO` and `FIXME` - case insensitive.

 ## Supported languages: